isomerpages/moe-lakesidepri/index.md

       image: /images/Home/School Website - Announcements V3.png
       url: /announcements-and-latest-happenings/announcements
       button: Read More
-      description: Primary 1 Information for Parents and Students.
-We are excited to share with you our curriculum briefing videos...
   - infopic:
       title: Lakeside Primary School Virtual Open House
       id: infopic